The Rotary Foundation

 The Rotary Foundation is a non-profit corporation that supports the efforts of Rotary International to achieve world understanding and peace through international humanitarian, educational, and cultural exchange programs.
 It is supported solely by voluntary contributions.

-The foundation was created in 1917 by Rotary International's sixth president, Arch C. Klumph, as an endowment fund for Rotary "to do good in the world."
-It has grown from an initial contribution of US$26.50 to more than US$1billion.
+The foundation was established in 1917 by Rotary International's sixth president, Arch C. Klumph, as an endowment fund for Rotary "to do good in the world."
+It has grown from an initial contribution of US $26.50 to more than US $1 billion.
 It has one of the largest and most prestigious international fellowship programs in the world.